Nathan Jérémie-Brink

 New Brunswick Theological Seminary

-- History of Global Christianity I, Fall 2018
+History of American Christianity

-- Black Christianity in North America, Fall 2015
+Black Christianity in North America

-OTHER DIGITAL HUMANITIES
+DIGITAL HUMANITIES EXPERIENCE

 New Media Editor, Common-place, 2015–2018